-On May 7, 1984, Colin Thatcher was convicted of killing his ex-wife JoAnn Wilson the previous year, and was sentenced to life in prison.
-The murder and the trial provoked a national media frenzy, and the once-prominent Saskatchewan politician was cast nationwide as a villain, the subject of numerous books and a CBC movie.
-Though Thatcher claimed innocence and his children agreed, few believed him.
+In 1984, Colin Thatcher was convicted of killing his ex-wife and sentenced to life in prison.
+The murder and trial provoked a national media frenzy, casting the once-prominent Saskatchewan politician as the villain.

 Colin Thatcher served in the Saskatchewan legislature from 1975 to 1984.
 He is the son of former Saskatchewan premier Ross Thatcher, who served as premier from 1964 to 1971.
 Colin Thatcher was convicted of murdering his wife and served 22 years of a 25-year prison sentence.
 He was paroled in 2006 and lives in Saskatchewan.